Salford Credit Union is here to help you achieve your financial goals

 - Accessible membership and loan products for all potential members, with online 24/7 services and decisions for some loans made same day

 - We provide the Engage Pre Paid debit card which can be used as a budgeting account

-We know it’s not always easy to manage our money and this can often be made much harder when the unexpected happens.
+We know it’s not always easy to manage our money and much harder when the unexpected happens.

-We hope that being a member of Salford Credit Union can help- by encouraging you to save for that rainy day and being there if you need a loan.
+Being a Salford Credit Union member can help- saving for that rainy day and being there if you need a loan.

-People often turn to the loan companies that advertise on the television or the internet because it appears that a short term high-interest loan is the only option available to them.
-In very many cases Salford Credit Union is a much fairer and safer option- with our lower cost loans and built in savings plans.
+People often turn to loan companies they see advertised because they think a short term high-interest loan is the only option available.
+In many cases Salford Credit Union is a fairer and safer option- with our lower cost loans and built in savings plans.